micsno/micsno/README.md

 ## 👀 About Me

 Hello there!
-I’m [@micsno](https://github.com/micsno), a passionate Entry-level **Web Developer** and **Full-Stack Enthusiast** with a keen interest in **Cybersecurity** and **OSINT** (Open Source Intelligence).
-My journey in tech started with a curiosity for how websites and applications work, and it has grown into a full-fledged passion for creating innovative solutions and understanding the intricacies of digital security.
+I’m @micsno, a passionate Full Stack Developer and aspiring Software Developer, with a keen interest in Web Development, Cybersecurity, and OSINT (Open Source Intelligence).
+I enjoy exploring how technology can create impactful solutions and thrive on tackling complex challenges in the ever-evolving digital landscape.

-### What Drives Me
+What Drives Me

-I thrive on solving complex problems and bringing creative ideas to life.
-Whether it's building user-friendly web interfaces, crafting robust back-end systems, or diving into the world of cybersecurity to uncover vulnerabilities, I’m always eager to learn and tackle new challenges.
-I believe that technology has the power to transform lives, and I’m committed to harnessing that power in meaningful ways.
+As a lifelong learner, I’m committed to continually improving my skills—whether it’s through work, training, or self-study.
+I’m equally comfortable building intuitive front-end interfaces, designing robust back-end systems, or diving into new technologies to expand my expertise.

+I see every challenge as an opportunity to grow, and I believe that continuous self-development is the key to staying ahead in the tech world.
+Whether I’m working as a full stack developer or in broader software development, my goal is to create meaningful, innovative solutions that make a difference.
+Let’s build something great together!

 <table>
   <tr>